SitoGomez/microservices/README.md

 - [ ] Add password hashing service
 - [ ] Add controller input and output validations
 - [ ] Map internal errors to generic external error response
+- [ ] Add job process to get last 100 users registered in the platform at interval using a job

 ---